 We used a variety of techniques to explore obstacles faced by paramedics in rescue missions with foreign-language patients and to devise an app to tackle these.
-Our approach allowed both researchers and software designers to understand the paramedics' daily work, perspectives, priorities, and experienced problems as well as their needs and expectations towards an intervention aimed at overcoming language barriers.
-Paramedics discussed phrases, app structure, and scenarios and tested paper prototypes, click dummies, and preliminary app versions.
-Their engagement as well as our field observations allowed us to reveal and subsequently consider paramedic experience-based knowledge, and both were invaluable to designing and refining the app.
+Our approach allowed both researchers and software designers to understand the paramedics' daily work, their perspectives, priorities and experienced problems, as well as their needs and expectations towards an intervention aimed at overcoming language barriers.
+Paramedics discussed phrases, app-structure and scenarios, and tested paper prototypes, click dummies and preliminary app versions.
+Their engagement as well as our field observations allowed us to reveal and subsequently consider paramedic experience-based knowledge and both were invaluable to designing and refining the app.
 We would not have gained this insight relying on literature and guidelines alone.
 For example, parents of sick toddlers must be asked whether they have a baby carrier to guarantee safe transport.

-The engagement of paramedics with different professional experiences, ages, genders, and attitudes towards (digital) innovations was also valuable.
+Valuable also was the engagement of paramedics with different professional experience, age, gender and attitude towards (digital) innovations.
 In heterogeneous groups, we observed some controversial and inspiring discussions.
-For instance, paramedics in their early career expressed in the workshops that they adhered much more to guidelines (eg, they always followed the ABCDE scheme).
-In contrast, more experienced paramedics barely relied on these, which we also observed in role plays and during field observations.
+For instance, paramedics in their early career expressed in the workshops, that they adhered much more to guidelines (e.g., they always followed the ABCDE-scheme).
+In contrast, more experienced paramedics did barely rely on these, what we also could observe in role plays and during field observations.
 As our app needed to reflect the different ways paramedic users think and act, discussions helped to reconcile these different views.